ncatlab/nlab-content/pages/1/0/4/7/7401/content.md

 +-- {: .proof}
 ###### Proof

 We show the first clause.
 The second is dual.
-So let $f : X \to Y$ be an acyclic cofibration and let $g : Y \to X$ be a fibration.
+So let $f : X \to Y$ be an acyclic cofibration with the above extra property, and let $g : Y \to X$ be a fibration.
 We will exhibit a lift in any commuting diagram

 $$